vengets/aws_credy/README.md

   - No AWS dependencies (It uses shell command to communicate with aws-cdk, make sure aws-cdk is installed)
   - No database required
-  - Input parameters will be passed through command line arguments and clipboard.
+  - Input parameters will be given when prompted and clipboard must have the credentials copied.

 #### Execution